 - Do you want to be hands-on?
 Your first location will always be hands-on but your scaling strategy doesn’t have to be.

 - Do you envision your brand continuing to be front and center?
 How strong is your brand in the community you are looking to serve?
 Are you looking to undergo a rebranding?

 Model 1: Multi-brand alliance

-One of the fastest ways to scale your coworking business is by joining or forming a multi-brand alliance.
-Brand alliance involve the combination and collaboration of two or more brands.
+Brand alliance involves the combination and collaboration of two or more brands.
 It is seen more frequently in the hospitality industry, especially with hotels.
 For example, Marriott International Inc. operates 30 brands including The Ritz-Carlton, Springhill Suites, Sheraton Hotels and Resorts, and Delta hotels.

 Model 2: Franchise model

 Another growth model you should consider is licensing out your coworking brand to other coworking operators in different locations.
 For example, one Optix client, Workspots, was able to grow from 1 to 100+ locations in under two years using the franchise model.

 To execute a successful franchise model, you need to have a strong foundation in place.
 This includes: